Inside Villa Raag, Goa: A Quiet Yoga Retreat for People Who Need to Think Clearly

 2. Set one clear phone boundary – For example, messages and email only after breakfast and after evening yoga.
 Let colleagues and family know this in advance so you’re not negotiating it on the fly.

-4. Choose one practice to carry home – A 15‑minute set of asanas, a breathing practice, or a simple night routine suggested by the physician.
+4. Choose one practice to carry home – A 15‑minute set of asanas, a breathing practice, or a simple night routine suggested by the experts.
 Commit to trying it at home for at least two weeks before you judge its impact.

 A villa built for stillness, not display